 In this guide, we’ll unpack it in simple language.
 You’ll see how it works, why it’s different from older systems, the history that shaped it, and real-world applications that keep our digital lives running.
 By the end, you’ll have a clear picture of why it is one of the most important inventions in modern computing.

-What is Public key cryptography?
+What is Public key Cryptography?

-Put simply, it is a method of securing communication that uses two keys: a public key and a private key.
+To put it simply, it is a method of securing communication that uses two keys: a public key and a private key.
 The public key can be shared with anyone, while the private key must remain secret.
 Messages encrypted with the public key can only be decrypted with the private key, and vice versa.

 This approach is also known as asymmetric cryptography, because the keys are not identical.
 Unlike older symmetric systems, where the same password unlocked the message for both sender and receiver, it makes it possible to communicate securely with strangers across the internet.